 Tech company Google (you may have heard of it) isn't only stepping into glasses—it's stepping right into your eyes.
-Announced yesterday, Google has started to develop “smart” contact lenses—aimed at helping diabetic patients track their glucose levels.
+On Monday, Google announced a partnership with Novartis, an international pharmaceutical company, to license Google's "smart lenses"—aimed at helping diabetic patients track their glucose levels.

-"We wondered if miniaturized electronics—think chips and sensors so small they look like bits of glitter, and an antenna thinner than a human hair—might be a way to crack the mystery of tear glucose and measure it with greater accuracy," said the project's co-founders on Google’s official blog.
+"We wondered if miniaturized electronics—think chips and sensors so small they look like bits of glitter, and an antenna thinner than a human hair—might be a way to crack the mystery of tear glucose and measure it with greater accuracy," said the project's co-founders on Google’s official blog in January.